supvict123/style-swap/README.md

 That's really cool!

-With GPU 1080Ti, it's only cost seconds to do the style swap.
+With GPU 1080Ti, it only cost seconds to do the style swap.

 ![Style Swap](StyleSwap.png)